 - onion/onion skins=quercetin

-- sweet gum balls or star anise= shekimic acid (Tamiflu);
+- sweet gum balls or star anise= shikimic acid (Tamiflu);

-But keep in mind that the whole herb is often a wiser, gentler way to treat.
-A whole herb contains many other compounds that can often counteract harsh or the negative side effects that show up in studies…always do more research on drug interactions and side effects.
+Keep in mind that in general, the whole herb is often a wiser, gentler way to treat.
+A whole herb contains many other compounds that can often counteract harsh or the negative side effects that show up in studies…always do more research on drug and herb interactions and side effects.

 Another consideration is that often these constituents are given in massive doses in studies to establish “toxicity”…and the side effects can be scary.
 Just keep in mind, when using a whole herb, it’s rare that you’d get anywhere near that amount of one ingredient using the actual herb.
 This is where the antique medical journals come in handy…they will often list dosage amounts, and will give you a good idea of the history of use.